DongzeHE/scpca-docs/docs/download_files.md

 For projects with bulk RNA-seq data, the `bulk_metadata.tsv` file will be included for project downloads.
 This file will contain fields equivalent to those found in the `single_cell_metadata.tsv` related to processing the sample, but will not contain patient or disease specific metadata (e.g. `age`, `sex`, `diagnosis`, `subdiagnosis`, `tissue_location`, or `disease_timing`).

+## Multiplexed libraries

+For multiplexed libraries, where multiple biological samples were combined via cellhashing or similar technology, the organization of the downloaded files and metadata is slightly different.

+For project downloads, the counts and QC files will be organized by the _set_ of samples that comprise each library, rather than in individual sample folders.
+These sample set folders are named with an ordered, comma-separated list of the sample ids for the libraries within, _e.g._, `SCPCS999990,SCPCS999991,SCPCS999992`.

+Because we do not perform demultiplexing to separate cells from multiplexed libraries into sample-specific count matrices, sample downloads from a project with multiplexed data will include all libraries that contain the sample of interest, but these libraries _will still contain cells from other samples_.

 ## Spatial transcriptomics libraries

 If a sample includes a library processed using spatial transcriptomics, the spatial transcriptomics output files will be available as a separate download from the single-cell/single-nuclei gene expression data.